Radical Youth League

-The Radical Youth League (RYL) is a frontal organisation of the Communist Party of India (Maoist), a Naxalite group, mainly operating in Andhra Pradesh.
+The Radical Youth League (RYL) was a frontal organisation of the Communist Party of India (Maoist), a Naxalite group, mainly operating in Andhra Pradesh.

 History

 The Radical Students Union (RSU) was formed in 1974, and the Radical Youth League (RYL) in 1977.

 Radical Youth League units were established by revolutionaries in Andhra Pradesh in 1978 during their "Go To Village" campaigns to propagate agrarian revolution.

 They were banned in Andhra Pradesh, but in 2004 the state government lifted the ban to allow for peace talks.

 While talks were underway the People's War Group (PWG) merged with Maoist Communist Centre (MCC) to form the Communist Party of India (Maoist).

 The Naxalites suffered a serious setback in 2005.

 On 17 August 2005 a ban was re-imposed on the Communist Party of India (Maoist) and its frontal organisations including the Radical Youth League and the All India Revolutionary Students Federation after Congress legislator C. Narsi Reddy was killed.

 Bans were repeatedly reimposed, one year at a time.
 In August 2006 the ban was extended for a year.

 In August 2009 the Andhra Pradesh government extended the ban for another year.

 In August 2011 the ban was again extended for another year.

 In November 2011 it was reported that the Maoists were planning to revive the RYL and other frontal groups in Andhra Pradesh, first in forest areas and later in the plains.

 Tribal students would be mobilised using the issues of corruption, poor school facilities, lack of teachers and lack of job opportunities.